chaselivingston/biblelink/readme.txt

 == Frequently Asked Questions ==

-= Why don't books with numbers work quite right? =
+= How do I link books with numbers? =

-I'm working with the developers at http://bible.com to try and get this sorted out.
+Don't put a space between the number and book name.
+For example, [bible]1Samuel 1:1[/bible] will work, but not [bible]1 Samuel 1:1[/bible].

 = How do I use the shortcode? =